Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Discussion

 \subsection{Point of Loss of Consciousness (LOC)}

-The scientists that realized the experimental procedures and recorded the data, reported the occurrence of the loss of consciousness point (LOC), at the moment when the animal no longer responded to stimuli such as touching the nostrils and the hands.
-However, no prominent alterations on network properties were observed at the (LOC), which was registered by the researchers within about ten minutes after the administration of the anesthetics.
-Probably the end of the awake state took place when several changes on the properties of the networks were observed, which occurred in less than two minutes after the anesthetic injection.
-However, after that time, the monkey was still able to present involuntary reactions to stimuli, being in an intermediary condition between deep sedation and general anesthesia, probably in a similar condition as the pharmacological effects of the administration o the Ketamine in Humans patients are described \citep{bergman1999ketamine}.
+The scientists who conducted the experimental procedures and recorded the data reported the occurrence of the loss of consciousness point (LOC) at the moment when the animal ceased to respond to stimuli, such as touching the nostrils and hands.
+However, no prominent alterations in network properties were observed at the (LOC), registered by the researchers about ten minutes after administering the anesthetics.
+Therefore, the awake state probably ended when several changes in the properties of the networks were observed, which occurred less than two minutes after the anesthetic injection.
+However, after that time, the monkey was still able to exhibit involuntary reactions to stimuli, being in an intermediary state between deep sedation and general anesthesia, probably in similar conditions as the pharmacological effects of the administration of Ketamine in human patients are described \citep{bergman1999ketamine}.